-2.3.1 The Localism Act 2011 places a duty on the Council to work and cooperate with other local planning authorities, the County Council and other prescribed bodies to address strategic planning issues that cross administrative boundaries.
+2.3.1 The Localism Act 2011 places a duty on the Council to work and cooperate with other local planning authorities, the Mayor of London I and other prescribed bodies to address strategic planning issues that cross administrative boundaries.
+The London Plan also requires the Council to work with the Mayor of London and Transport for London on planning matters.

-2.3.2 As part of the duty to cooperate process, authorities are required as set out in the NPPF, to produce and maintain statements of common ground, which is a written record of progress made by strategic policy-making authorities during the process of planning for strategic cross-boundary matters.
+- 2.3.2 As part of the duty to cooperate process, authorities are required as set out in the NPPF, to produce and maintain statements of common ground, which is a written record of progress made by strategic policy-making authorities during the process of planning for strategic cross-boundary matters.
 The purpose is to document where cooperation is and is not happening through the plan-making process.
-The statements will provide evidence that local plans are effective in relation to them being deliverable over the specified plan period and are sound in that they have been based on effective joint working on cross-boundary strategic matters.

-2.3.3 The Council will meet its requirements under the duty to cooperate through regular engagement with its partners and will publish statements of common ground as they are prepared and finalised for publication.
+The statements will provide evidence that local plans are effective in relation to them being deliverable over the specified plan period and are sound in that they have been based on effective joint working on cross-boundary strategic matters. - 2.3.3 The Council will meet its requirements under the duty to cooperate through regular engagement with its partners and will publish statements of common ground as they are prepared and finalised for publication.